Sarah Donaldson

 Reporter/ProducerContact Sarah at sdonaldson@statehousenews.org.

 Sarah Donaldson covers government, policy, politics and elections for the Ohio Public Radio and Television Statehouse News Bureau.
+Sarah has filed from Columbus for NPR, and is a frequent guest on WOSU-FM's "All Sides with Anna Staver" and WVXU's "Cincinnati Edition."

-Prior to joining the bureau in 2023, Sarah worked for a year as a digital reporter/producer for WCMH-TV—where she covered Columbus city government, regional business and technology, and growth in Licking County.
+Prior to joining the bureau in 2023, she worked for a year as a digital reporter/producer for WCMH-TV—where she covered Columbus city government, regional business and technology, and growth in Licking County.
 She’s been published in national and local outlets such as the Wall Street Journal, ABC News, and the Columbus Dispatch.

 Sarah is an Ohio University alumna, but was born and raised north of Pittsburgh.
 During her four years in Athens, she worked for southeast Ohio affiliate WOUB Public Media.